shintani-cam/EncryptFile/README.md

 # EncryptFile
-Using python gui tkinter to encrypton file
+Using python gui tkinter to encrypiton file